codebysandip/react-ssr/README.md

 # Demo

-Demo is more than thosands of words.
+Demo is more than thousands of words.
 Please click [here](https://codebysandip-react-ssr.herokuapp.com/) to see demo.

-# React Server Side Rendering Architecture With Nodejs
+# React Server Side Rendering Architecture

 These are following features out of box supported to reduce initial development time: